RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  * The Service Rigger
  * The Redis Enterprise Software operator

-Once you have setup a private repository, you will need to push these images to your private repository.
+Once you have created a private registry, you will need to push these images to your private repository.
 The process to do so is:

  1. Pull the various images locally for Redis Enterprise and the operator.